Change is never easy. The Broadcom acquisition of VMWare, particularly, has led to much uncertainty and risk among enterprises—and they are not happy.

 Here’s what you can expect when migrating with Simform:

-1. Initial assessment: We begin by understanding your current VMware environment, including your vSphere platform, vCenter Server, and vSAN setup.
-This helps us identify potential challenges and opportunities.
+1. Initial assessment: We begin by understanding your current environment, including your vSphere platform, vCenter Server, and vSAN setup, to identify potential challenges/opportunities.
+We deploy the Azure Migrate appliance in your VMware environment to inventory servers and capture performance metadata (CPU, memory, disk).

 5. Risk mitigation: We identify potential risks (such as compatibility issues with VMware tools) and develop strategies to mitigate them, ensuring a smooth transition with minimal disruption to your operations.